Counselling and the issue of money

 It is rightly said that the relationship between the client and their counsellor is the foundation of the counselling work.
 The client and counsellor should always feel open to discussing fees.
 If the client needs a reduced rate, they should make that clear during the initial assessment.
 The counsellor should identify what their reduced rate policy is.
 With Prevail, I have made it clear on the website what my reduced rate policy is.
 I restate it at the end of this blog.

 While discounts are the usual way to manage client financial strain, the counsellor and client may decide to do a set number of sessions and agree on the workload for those sessions.
 Such short and focused work can be very helpful.
 It is very much focused on the present realities and dealing with the problems that make life hard.
-It is always possible that a client can return and do another area they need to work on or do a more broader work.
+It is always possible that a client can return and do another area they need to work on or do broader work.

 Fees and Prevail Counselling Therapy